dstreev/hms-mirror/Writerside/topics/hms-mirror-features.md

 Use cases:
 - Schema Only Transfers
 - SQL, EXPORT_IMPORT, and HYBRID only when -is or -cs is used.
 This might be the case when the clusters are secure (kerberized), but don't share a common kerberos domain/user auth.
 So an intermediate or common storage location will be used to migrate the data.
 - Both clusters (and HS2 endpoints) are Kerberized, but the clusters are NOT the same major hadoop version.
 In this case, hms-mirror doesn't support connecting to both of these endpoints at the same time.
-Running in the disconnected mode will help push through with the conversion.
+Running in the disconnected mode will help push through with the conversionResult.

 hms-mirror will run as normal, with the exception of examining and running scripts against the right cluster.
 It will be assumed that the RIGHT cluster elements do NOT exist.